 The government has so far failed to legislate against e-cigarettes, so the ban won't apply to them - insurers are at a similar loss over the risk posed by vaping.

-Smoking has no formal impact on car insurance - unlike home insurance, smokers aren't asked about their habit when buying car insurance so it won't impact on your premium.
+Smoking has no formal impact on car insurance.
+Smokers aren't asked about their habit when buying car insurance so it won't impact on your premium.